sgsbucket/animan-doc/docs/animan/category.md

   </ScreenshotMark>
 </Screenshot>

 Admins can batch assign users to stages across multiple shots using the batch assign interface.
+Use the fields to filter shots and then assign.

 <Screenshot image="/screenshot/resource_category_batch_assign.png">
   <ScreenshotMark x="92%" y="45%" width="6%" height="13%" textPosition="left">